gmateesc/Lambda_function_for_Kinesis_data_source/README.md

 ## Conclusion

-We have implemented a Lambda function that receives event records from a Kinesis stream and exports them to and S3 bucket.
+We have implemented a Lambda function that receives event records from a Kinesis stream and exports them to an S3 bucket.